-4. M’Hamid El Ghizlane
+4. The golden dunes of M’Hamid El Ghizlane

 M’Hamid El Ghizlane is a small oasis town situated in the Zagora province in southeastern Morocco, near the Sahara Desert.
 It’s known as the gateway to the Sahara due to its location at the edge of the desert.
 The town serves as a launching point for many desert expeditions and camel treks into the vast dunes of Erg Chigaga and Erg Chegaga.

 The area around M’Hamid El Ghizlane offers a glimpse into the traditional Berber way of life.
 Berbers are an indigenous ethnic group in North Africa with a rich cultural heritage.
 Visitors often have the opportunity to experience Berber hospitality, explore local markets, and witness traditional music and dance performances.